It’s almost Halloween! So let’s look at the curious girl name Loey, which debuted in the U.S. baby name data at the start of the ’70s:

 Halloween is a few days away, so here’s a pair of horror-imbued baby names, each of which got a boost from the same scary film.

 That film was The Ring, released in October of 2002.
 The film’s main character was a journalist dealing with a cursed videotape (that killed anyone who watched it).
-But the film’s memorable character — as in all good horror films — was the villain: the vengeful spirit of a little girl named Samara (sah-MAHR-ah) Morgan.
-Samara was played by young actress Daveigh (dah-VAY) Chase.
+But the film’s memorable character — as in all good horror films — was the villain: the vengeful spirit of a little girl named Samara (pronounced sah-MAHR-ah) Morgan.
+Samara was played by young actress Daveigh (pronounced dah-VAY) Chase.

 The year after The Ring came out, the name Samara saw a steep rise in usage, and the name Daveigh debuted in the U.S. data: